top of page

 Why is my puppy chewing on everything?

-2. Making sure you are meeting all the dogs needs: attention, social interaction, exercise, mental stimulation and diet.
+2. Ensuring that you fulfill all the dog's needs: attention, social interaction, exercise, mental stimulation, and diet.

-3. Can you teach him to leave it/drop it/give it?
-Turn it into a game of bringing you things.
-"Thank you"….when they pick something up and bring it to you.
-The reinforcement history for doing the good behavior (leave it/drop it/give it) has to outweigh his desire to do the bad behavior (chew it, hide it, keep away game with it) so use high value rewards while teaching him the behavior you want him to exhibit.
+3. Can you train him to leave it, drop it, or give it?
+Turn it into a game where he brings you items.
+Say "Thank you" when he picks something up and brings it to you.
+The history of reinforcement for the positive behavior (leave it, drop it, give it) must outweigh his inclination to engage in the negative behavior (chewing, hiding, playing keep-away), so use high-value rewards while teaching him the desired behavior.

 Chewing toys: Kong, Wobbler, lick mat, bully in holder, red barn bone, raw meat bones from butcher and interactive toys to find the treat are all good ways to make your pup focus on what he's allowed to chew on.
 Make sure you monitor them when they have these items to make sure they can't chew off a piece and swallow it.